Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_frontend.md

 </details>

-Now remove the following code and we will write our own html, the result should be a blank page
+Now remove the following code and we will write our own script, the result should be a blank page

 <details><summary> See output </summary>